nicobao/cv-cover/README.md

 Actual cover letter content must be stored in `private/cover-letters/`.
 They fill `./cover-letter.tex` template file.

+The name of the files in `private/cover-letters/` will be reused when outputing the .pdf filenames.

 #### Build all letters

 Run `./build-cover-letters.sh` to build them all.

 #### Build specific letters

-Run `./build-cover-letters.sh letter-name-1 letter-name-2` to build letter `letter-name-1` and `letter-name-2`.
+Run `./build-cover-letters.sh Company1 Company2` to build cover letters for `Company1` and `Company2`.

-For example, to apply to Acme Inc, create `private/cover-letters/acme.tex` with your cover letter content, and then run `./build-cover-letters.sh acme` to build only this specific letter.
+For example, to apply to Acme Inc, create `private/cover-letters/Acme.tex` with your cover letter content, and then run `./build-cover-letters.sh Acme` to build only this specific letter.

 ## Examples